 Punishing Crop (Su) A hag matron can fashion a simple riding crop from a piece of wood and some leather and clothing.
 While in her hands, the punishing crop is a +1 weapon dealing significant nonlethal damage as long as her semblance of propriety is intact.
 On a confirmed critical hit, punishing crop makes the target stunned with pain for 1 round (a DC 15 Fortitude saving throw reduces stun to being staggered for 1 round).
 Creating a new punishing crop takes hag matron one hour of work with the right materials.
 The saving throw DC is Charisma-based.

-Semblance Of Propriety (Su) A hag matron is veiled by an illusion that adjust her appear and makes her look as a mundane woman of the locally most prominent race—human, or half-elf usually, by masking her claws and her teeth.
+Semblance Of Propriety (Su) A hag matron is veiled by an illusion that masks her monstrous traits to make her look as one of the locally prominent race—human, or half-elf usually.
 While her semblance of propriety remains active, the hag matron's alignment reads as Lawful Neutral instead of Lawful Evil.
 Semblance of propriety is suspended when a hag matron is asleep, unconscious, stunned, confused, raging, using her natural attacks, or extremely excited.